spack/spack-tutorial/tutorial_developer_workflows.rst

 While we won't build out this example, it illustrates how the ``dev_path`` for ``build_type=Release`` and ``build_type=Debug`` points to the same source code.

-Now if we want to do most of our incremental builds using the ``Release`` build and periodically check the results using the ``Debug`` build we can combine the workflow from the previous example: dive into the ``Release`` versions build environment using ``spack build-env scr build_type=Release -- bash`` and
+Now if we want to do most of our incremental work using the ``Release`` build and periodically check the results using the ``Debug`` build we can combine the workflow from the previous example: dive into the ``Release`` versions build environment using ``spack build-env scr build_type=Release -- bash`` and